drorchen/dactyl-manuform-tight/README.md

 ![Imgur](https://i.imgur.com/2P6wJYQ.jpg)

 ## Problems
-- The sensor (PMW3360) is too large to fit in the case, I had to print a bottom plate with it cut out:
+- The sensor (PMW3360) is too large to fit in the case, I had to print a bottom plate with it cut out, and attach anti-slipping stickers to raise the keyboard higher from the desk:
 ![Imgur](https://i.imgur.com/esv2Nww.jpg)
 - Due to the increased tenting of the thumb cluster, I had to cut the edges of the keycaps to put them in:
 ![Imgur](https://i.imgur.com/sQflYZF.jpg)